-Maddie Shimwell has recently been seen modelling for London Fashion Week 2018!
-Until recently she was a full-time dancer with Company Chameleon.
+Maddie Shimwell was spotted modelling for London Fashion Week 2018 as well as working as a full-time dancer with Company Chameleon.
 Based in Manchester, the company create very physical work and often physical theatre, which they perform across the UK and worldwide.

 Maddie graduated with Trinity National Diploma in Professional Dance in 2014 before joining Chrysalis London, a contemporary dance company established in 2014'to capture the energy, excitement and raw hunger of brand new talent' and bring it to theatres, fashion shows and events.

 Daisy Rathbone graduated in 2014 from Northern Ballet School.
-Daisy is following in her sister's graceful footsteps and taking to the seas, although her first year was spent with rival company Costa Cruises.
-Daisy joined the Costa Magica on 12 October 2014, sailing until the end of April.
+Daisy initially followed in her sister's graceful footsteps by taking to the seas, although her first year was spent with rival company Costa Cruises.
+Daisy joined the Costa Magica in October 2014, sailing until the end of April.

 Daisy sailed around the Mediterranean, the Canary Islands and the Caribbean, with several transatlantic passages on the Costa Magica.
 Daisy said she had a brilliant year, but that it would have been easier to talk to the passengers on an English-speaking (rather than Italian) ship!

 We are based at Peak Shopping Village, Chatsworth Road, Rowsley, DE4 2JE.
 The centre is just off the A6 at Rowsley, midway between Matlock and Bakewell, at the junction with the B6012 for Chatsworth and Baslow.
-Peak Village is signposted from the A6 and has plenty of parking, which is free for 4 hours.
+Peak Village is signposted from the A6 and has plenty of free parking.

 If you are waiting while your dancer is in a class, Peak Village has a lovely restaurant / coffee shop on site and many interesting shops to browse - locally made furniture, interesting gifts and homewares as well as clothes, shoes, and outdoor equipment.
-We also have a hairdressing salon on site - Wendy Hurley Hairdressing is based upstairs at the Claire Dobinson School of Dancing.
+We also have a hairdressing salon on site - Wendy Hurley Hairdressing is based upstairs in the same building as the Claire Dobinson School of Dancing.
 Call 01629 733449 if you would like to book a hair appointment to fit around your class times.

 The dance centre is spread over two floors, with a fabulous large mirrored main studio and two smaller studios upstairs.
 There are toilets, changing rooms and a waiting area by reception.